Qi Benyu: Wang-Guan-Qi-Affair

-Post prison
+Post-prison

-One event in his post prison years was his criticism of Li Zhisui's biography of the private life of Mao.
-Despite his persecution at the hand of Mao, Qi criticised Li's portrayal of the Chinese leader, claiming that "aside from his account of the support-the-left activities (zhi zuo) in which he [Li] personally participated, most of the Cultural Revolution part of his memoirs consists of stuff gleaned from newspapers, journals and other people's writings.
+One event in his post-prison years was his criticism of Li Zhisui's biography of the private life of Mao.
+Despite his persecution at the hands of Mao, Qi criticised Li's portrayal of the Chinese leader, claiming that "aside from his account of the support-the-left activities (支左; zhi zuo) in which he [Li] personally participated, most of the Cultural Revolution part of his memoirs consists of stuff gleaned from newspapers, journals and other people's writings.
 To make Western readers believe that he had access to core secrets, Li fabricated scenarios, resulting in countless errors in his memoirs."
 Having lived in proximity to Mao for a number of years, Qi remarked that during this time he heard no rumour of Mao ever having extra-marital affairs despite the fact that other senior Party members were known to, and that Mao was always respectful towards "female comrades".
 Due to this and other reasons, Qi believed Li's claim that Mao had affairs was a lie.

 However, Qi was an unrepentant Maoist, and after prison he moved to Shanghai and continued to express support for Maoist doctrine.
-Ye Yonglie, a writer who befriended Qi, remarked upon Qi's death: “Till his death, Qi Benyu remained a leftist.
-“He never wavered from insisting on the rightness of Mao Zedong and his ideas.”
+Ye Yonglie, a writer who befriended Qi, remarked upon Qi's death: "Till his death, Qi Benyu remained a leftist."
+He never wavered from insisting on the rightness of Mao Zedong and his ideas.”